SharePoint Virtual Machines Pricing

 No. All new virtual machines have an operating system disk and a local disk (or “resource disk”).
 We don’t charge for local disk storage.
 The operating system disk is charged at the regular rate for disks.
 See all virtual machines configurations.

 Maybe.
 If the status says “Stopped (Deallocated),” you’re not being billed.
 If it says, “Stopped Allocated,” you’re still being billed for allocated virtual cores (not the software license itself).
-Full details on virtual machine states are available here.
+Full details on virtual machine states are available on the documentation page.

 Note—To put a virtual machine in “Stopped” status, use the power option within the virtual machine, not from the Microsoft Azure classic portal.